— UNDERSTAND · NAVIGATE · GROW · TOGETHER

 Felt safety comes first

-Sensory needs, pacing, environment, and relationship matter before meaningful work can happen.
+Sensory needs, pacing, environment, and relationships matter before meaningful work can happen.

 Parents are partners

-You bring lifelong knowledge of your child.
+You bring lifelong knowlege of your child.
 I bring clinical experience.
-We need both to find the way forward.
+We need both to find the way forward..

 Advocacy is part of care

-I am a licensed psychologist, a parent of neurodivergent children, an advocate, a resource finder, and a person who believes humor belongs in hard rooms
+I am a licensed neurodivergent psychologist, a parent of neurodivergent children, an advocate, a resource finder, and a person who believes humor belongs in hard rooms.

-Across more than 20 years in clinical, school, and research settings, I have learned that children most often misunderstood are not the children who need a stricter manual.
-They need adults willing to wonder what is happening beneath the surface.
+Across more than 20 years in clinical, school, and research settings, I have learned that children who are most misunderstood do not need a focus on compliance, consequenes, or a stricter manual.
+They need adults curious to wonder what’s happening beneath the surface.

-Parenthoood made that understanding personal.
+Parenthood made that understanding personal.
 I know what it is like to navigate systems, search for the right support, advocate at school, and worry about what comes next.
-That experience keeps me humble about what professional expertise can-and cannot tell us on its own.
+That experience keeps me humble about what professional expertise can —and cannot —tell us on its own.

 Authentic relationships are part of the work.